Muizenberg: Beach front

-Muizenberg is home to the well known "Surfers Corner", there is a range of restaurants and coffee shops in the area such as Knead Bakery, Bootlegger, Kauai and Starbucks.
+Muizenberg is home to the well known "Surfers Corner", there is a range of restaurants and coffee shops in the area.
 Surf shops are also very present in the area.

 Agatha Christie, famous author and playwright, wrote that after nursing duty she would daily take the train to Muizenberg to go surfing.

 Geography

-The older and central part of Muizenberg also known as “Muizenberg Village” lies on the foot slopes of the Muizenberg Mountain whilst the newer and eastern part of Muizenberg lies on the flat expanse of land (known as the Cape Flats) bordering the lake of Zandvlei.

-Muizenberg is located approximately 27 km south-east of Cape Town by road, with its greater area being bordered by Kalk Bay to the south-west, the city of Cape Town to the north and Grassy Park to the north-west.
+Muizenberg is located approximately 27 km south-east of Cape Town’s CBD by road and is bounded by Kalk Bay to the south-west, the suburbs of Lavender Hill, Seawinds, Coniston Park, Sheraton Park, Retreat and Westlake to the north and Grassy Park to the north-west.

+The older part of the town known as Muizenberg Village occupies the foot slopes of the Muizenberg Mountain, whilst the newer suburbs have spread eastwards along the flat expanse of land, known as the Cape Flats, bordering the lake of Zandvlei to the west.

+The municipal boundaries of Muizenberg comprises Muizenberg Village and the following other suburbs: